 If not treated promptly, this condition can rapidly deteriorate and cause daily limping on the painful heel.

-Our treatment includes a thorough examination, x-rays when needed, and frequently application of an athletic taping to help support the inflamed ligament.
-In addition, we usually recommend an arch support to use in all of your shoes.
-We often recommend molded arch supports and make those right in the office during your visit using the Foot Balance system.
+Our treatment includes a thorough history and examination, x-rays when needed, and frequently application of an athletic taping to help support the inflamed ligament and use of a pre-fabricated arch support to begin giving you immediate relief.
 In some cases we recommend a cortisone injection, although we use them sparingly.
-The doctor often recommends a prescription anti-inflammatory medication and may refer the patient for physical therapy.
-In some case, Dr. Friedman will recommend a custom made foot orthotic which is fabricated by an outside orthotics lab.
+The doctor may prescribe an anti-inflammatory medication and refer the patient for physical therapy.
+In some case, Dr. Friedman will recommend a custom made foot orthotic made from a mold or cast of your foot.

 Most patients experience a decrease in symptoms after our in-office treatment together with following the instructions we provide for exercises to be done by you at home.